siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 Firmware configuration is done by sending configuration commands while in text mode (USB command line), or JSON equivalents if in JSON mode.
 Connect to the TG terminal and issue "$" to test.

-## Background
-Configuration is as simple as we could make it given the following features, assumptions, and constraints:

-* Supports 6 gcode axes (XYZABC)
-* Has 4 on-board motors and is designed so that multiple TinyG boards can be networked to drive more than 4 motors
-* Implements controlled jerk motion (and therefore needs to be configurable for it)
-* Treats each axis' contribution to the dynamics independently (i.e. dynamics are not set globaly for the machine)
-* Can be used for cartesian or non-cartesian kinematics - ie. you can't safely assume that motors and axes and axes are motors.
-* Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.

 ## Summary
 TinyG configuration is organized into the following groups of related settings: